rmorabia/radhika.dev/src/posts/how-i-learn.md

 If it's a new language or framework, start from scratch.
 Go through a full-on exercise heavy course (Udemy) or book.
 This will take like 100 hours.
 Just do it.
 Build tiny things along the way, as I always do anyway.
 I'm very good at doing this.
 I don't think this is the question I'm trying to ask here.

-If it's a small addition ton an existing piece of knowledge (eg. functional components in React, a new JavaScript design pattern), do a small video course (Egghead, YouTube) or just read about it.
+If it's a small addition to an existing piece of knowledge (eg. functional components in React, a new JavaScript design pattern), do a small video course (Egghead, YouTube) or just read about it.
 The idea here is to learn enough to be dangerous.

 ### Step 3/2: Map out a stupid project.